Pull Updates

 Alternative: Using Git Rebase

-For a cleaner commit history, you can use rebase instead of merge:
+For a cleaner commit history, advanced Git users can rebase their update branch instead of merging:

 Rebase from upstream